 4.13.14 The developer will be required to agree to a defects liability period and defects rectification for works completed and delivered to the Council under a Planning Agreement.
 Ordinarily, the defects liability period will be 24 months.
-A secondy a pount to the value of 5% of the value of the planning agreement will be 1 d by over the 24 month period.
+A security amount to the value of 5% of the value of the planning agreement will be held by Council over the 24 month period.